 On average people lose 20-30% of their total body weight.
 Requires adherence to dietary recommendations, life-long vitamin/mineral supplementation, and follow-up compliance.
 The surgery is irreversible.

 On average people lose 25-30% of their total body weight.
-Mini Gastric Bypass requires adherence to dietary recommendations, life-long vitamin/mineral supplementation, and follow-up compliance.
+One Anastomosis Gastric Bypass requires adherence to dietary recommendations, life-long vitamin/mineral supplementation, and follow-up compliance.

 Bilio-Pancreatic Diversion With Duodenal Switch (BPD-DS)